nolialsea/botcoin/README.md

 ### connect LOGIN PASSWORD
 You will need to reconnect basically each time you quit the channel, but you stay connected even when you change your nick
 ### create pickaxe INVESTMENT NAME
-INVESTMENT is the amount of gold you want to spend to forge this pickaxe
+INVESTMENT is the amount of gold you want to spend to forge this pickaxe, it should be a positive floating number
 The pickaxe power and durability will be random()*INVESTMENT
 NAME can be 32 characters long and contain pretty much any character, even spaces
 You can only have one pickaxe, and creating a new one delete the previous